Should Retirement Be Retired?

 I was chatting with my parents recently – one of those wide ranging conversations about life, love and family – when the topic of retirement came up.
 I explained, in a slightly provocative way, that I have no plans for retirement.

 I still believe in saving for the future.
 But, I’m not sure if my generation (and the generations that follow me) will even be able to retire.
 In many countries (I count Australia and the US amongst these) the Baby Boomers could be the last generation that can afford to retire in a conventional sense (given the rising gap between cost of living and retirement benefits).

 The Industrial Legacy

-Retirement, as we know it, is a legacy of the industrial revolution (or, perhaps more accurately, of the labour movement that arose in response to the injustices of the industrial revolution).
-But, the codification of retirement at a fixed age, say 65, is very much a mass-market solution to an industrial problem – the limits of human strength and endurance.
+Retirement, as we know it, is a legacy of the industrial revolution.
+Or, perhaps more accurately, of the labour movement that arose in response to the injustices of the industrial revolution.
+So, the codification of retirement at a fixed age, say 65, is very much a mass-market solution to an industrial problem.
+Namely the limits of human strength and endurance.